Change of child’s surname following divorce

 “Flint Bishop fields a ‘strong team of very senior and capable solicitors’.
-The practice is geared towards representing high-net-worth clients, handling complicated financial issues and matters involving arrangements for children.
-Department head Kirpal Bidmead is an ‘outstanding children solicitor’, and her team regularly handles cases involving a cross-border element, including jurisdictions such as China, Hong Kong and Dubai.”
+The practice is geared towards representing high-net-worth clients, handling complicated financial issues and matters involving arrangements for children.”

-“Words cannot express how much help and support Kirpal has been to me over the last five years.
-I just wished I had approached her and Flint Bishop when I first needed the advice and representation, not coming to you so many years later when things went awry.
-Kirpal has been truly wonderful and I thank her from the bottom of my heart.”
+“Words cannot express how much help and support Flint has been to me over the last five years.
+I just wished I had approached Flint Bishop when I first needed the advice and representation, not coming to you so many years later when things went awry.
+They have been truly wonderful and I thank them from the bottom of my heart.”

 “A highly knowledgeable, experienced and exceptionally customer-orientated family law team, specialising in wealth preservation with an aim to empower clients to make informed decisions.”

-For more information and advice on divorce, dissolution or separation, please call our divorce lawyers on 01332 226 174 or complete the form below.
+For more information and advice on divorce, dissolution or separation, or to request a call back with one of our expert family lawyers, please complete the form below.
+Alternatively, please call us on 01332 226 174.

 Scroll to next section